readthedocs/readthedocs.org/docs/user/guides/maintenance/index.rst

    :maxdepth: 1
    :hidden:

-   Create reproducible builds </guides/reproducible-builds>
+   Creating reproducible builds </guides/reproducible-builds>
-   Use Conda as your Python environment </guides/conda>
+   Using Conda as your Python environment </guides/conda>